-- Have your Septic System pumped out every 3-5 years to reduce risk of failure
+- Have your septic system pumped out every 3-5 years.
+This will reduce the risk of failure.

-- Properly dispose of coffee grounds & food
+- Properly dispose of coffee grounds and food.

-- Do minimize amount of household cleaners (bleach, harsh cleaners) and similar toxic substances.
+- Minimize use of household cleaners such as bleach or harsh cleaners and similar toxic substances.

 - Use liquid laundry detergent.
-Powered detergents use clay as a carrier and the clay can hasten the buildup of solids in the tank.
+Powdered detergents use clay, and that clay can hasten the buildup of solids in the tank.

-- Become more water efficient by fixing plumbing leaks & consider installing bathroom & kitchen faucet aerators and water efficient products.
+- Become more water efficient by quickly fixing plumbing leaks and installing water efficient products.

-- Check your interceptor rain regularly to ensure that its free flowing.
+- Check your interceptor rain regularly to ensure that it is free flowing.

-- Keep swimming pools (above or in-ground) away from the leach field.
+- Keep swimming pools (both above and in-ground) away from the leach field.

 - Don’t pour cooking grease or oil down the sink or toilet.

-- Don’t plant trees with large root systems growing near the leach filed.
+- Don’t plant trees with large root systems near the leach field.

-- Never park or drive on your drainfield.
+- Never drive or park on your drain field.

-- Keep roof drains, sump pumps & other rainwater drainage away from drainfield.
+- Keep roof drains, sump pumps, and other rainwater drainage away from the drain field.

-- Backwash from water softeners contains salt that can damage your leach field.
+- Water softeners contain salt that can damage the leach field.